hasnainmakada-99/hasnainmakada-99/README.md

 - 📱 Android Developer
 - ✍️ Blogger at [Hashnode](https://hasnainm.hashnode.dev) and [Showwcase](https://showwcase.com/hasnainmakada-99)

-I'm a 19-year-old tech enthusiast on a mission!
-Currently, I'm on the exciting journey of pursuing my B.Tech in Computer Engineering.
+👋 Hey there!
+I'm a 20-year-old tech enthusiast diving into the world of Computer Engineering through my B.Tech journey.
 But that's just the beginning.
-My heart beats for Open Source and developing cross-platform applications, and I'm on the lookout for opportunities to unleash my coding superpowers in a dynamic, cutting-edge organization.
-Together, let's craft exceptional software that redefines the game! 🚀💻
+My real passion?
+Building cool stuff with code, especially cross-platform apps.

+🚀 I'm all about open-source and love collaborating to create software that rocks.
+Whether it's tweaking code or dreaming up new features, count me in!

+💻 Let's team up and craft software that makes a difference.
+Ready to redefine what's possible? 🚀💻

 ## Quick Facts